.

 ...
 As I was stowing a carry-on above my assigned seat on a flight to San Francisco last Thanksgiving, I discovered I was sitting next to this short, disheveled and disconnected fellow who was already completely engrossed in long and involved mathematic equations on his yellow legal pad.

 ...
 I had a good book with me that I’d been intent on reading for some time, but I soon had hints my neighbor would make this all but impossible.
 As the flight took off, my mind and eye were constantly shifting from book-page to peripheral vision, distracted by this man’s nervous demeanor.
 He was incessantly scribbling on his pad, usually followed by bouts of furious erasing while he simultaneously muttered numbers, letters and other symbolic phrases which I didn’t quite understand.
 He was also prone to lapse into long periods of silence while staring out the plane window in a trance, only to then suddenly snap back into his routine.
 After one of his longer staring moments in which I actually managed to read a few pages, he interrupted me rather abruptly.
+"Hey, do you want to play a game?"

 ...
 “Nah, I…uhm, I’m okay.
 I don’t think so,” was my slightly non-verbal but polite response.
 This only seemed to agitate him even more.